Gummy smiles treatment in Melbourne

+Patients come to us from all over Melbourne to our Essendon dental clinic.
+They want to receive treatment (a gum lift or a gingivectomy) for a gummy smile to become more confident in their smile.
+Gummy smiles are sometimes also known as gingival smiles.
 Smiling is something we all do – when we’re happy, when we’re laughing, even when we’re a bit nervous!
 The gums are as essential to a smile as teeth – but some of us can have a great deal of gum tissue covering the teeth.
 Having a smile with too much gum results in a gummy smile – this is sometimes known as a gingival smile.
-Some patients aren’t happy having a gummy smile, and they come to our clinic to find treatment solutions.
-We call these solutions gum lifts or gingivectomies.
+Some patients aren’t happy having a gummy smile, and they come to our Essendon clinic to find treatment solutions.

 Causes of gummy smiles